ethxn2021/COMP600-GarageGlide-GroupProject/README.md

 ii.
 Feedback provision.
 iii.
 Allows garages to manage customers and bookings. iv.
 Staff can view details of services on cars.
-We took inspiration from these functionalities and integrated them into our system.
+We took inspiration from these functionalities and integrated them into our system